shauryagarg2006/TriageBot/DESIGN.md

 #####Storyboard:

 - Developers can look for open issues and assign them to themselves.
+The issues will be linked to the respective Github issues.

 <img src="assignToMe.png"/>